@ATTRIB

 TTemporary

-The extended attributes are displayed when @ATTRIB is invoked with a single parameter, but they are suppressed when used for file selection (two or more parameters).
-To select files based on the extended attributes, see @WATTRIB.
+The extended attributes are displayed when @ATTRIB is invoked with a single parameter, but they cannot be specified when querying files (two or more parameters).
+To query files based on the extended attributes, see @WATTRIB.

 The attributes (other than N) can be combined (for example %@ATTRIB[MYFILE,HS]).
-Normally @ATTRIB will only return 1 if all of the attributes match.
-However, if a final ,p is included (partial match), then @ATTRIB will return 1 if any of the attributes match.
 For example, %@ATTRIB[MYFILE,HS,p] will return 1 if MYFILE has the hidden, system, or both attributes.
 Without ,p the function will return 1 only if MYFILE has both attributes.

 Filename must be in quotes if it contains white space or special characters.